intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 ### 2. Example: Finetune Llama-2-7B with Axolotl

-In the following example, we will introduce finetune [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b) with [alpaca_2k_test](https://huggingface.co/datasets/mhenrichsen/alpaca_2k_test) dataset using LoRA and QLoRA.
+The following example will introduce finetuning [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b) with [alpaca_2k_test](https://huggingface.co/datasets/mhenrichsen/alpaca_2k_test) dataset using LoRA and QLoRA.

 Note that you don't need to write any code in this example.